 What is the biggest challenge for any eCommerce business today?- “Keeping up with delivery demands”!
-Even an eCommerce giant like Amazon has been struggling with lack of control on their deliveries for years, when finally, Jeff Bezos, the brain behind Amazon, decided to tap into a last-mile delivery approach.
+Even an eCommerce giant like Amazon has been struggling with a lack of control over its deliveries for years, when finally, Jeff Bezos, the brain behind Amazon, decided to tap into a last-mile delivery approach.

-The demand for delivery services and whole foods was all-time high during the recent pandemic, which led to Amazon exploring the last-mile delivery system for their logistics.
+The demand for delivery services and whole foods was all-time high during the recent pandemic, which led to Amazon exploring the last-mile delivery software for their logistics.

 They went beyond just adding a last-mile approach by allowing delivery services to be partners.
 So, if you are also struggling with control over your eCommerce deliveries and want to know what is last-mile delivery, here is a comprehensive take on the last-mile delivery- the Amazon way!

 2009: Same-Day Deliveries

 To understand the magnitude of Amazon’s in-house logistics evolution, let’s get back in time to 2009.
 When the world was not even introduced to today’s express delivery concept, Amazon announced the same-day deliveries in the name of Local Express Delivery.

 Initially, the delivery service was only available for metros like Seattle(Headquarters of Amazon), New York, Philadelphia, Boston, Washington D.C., Baltimore, and Las Vegas.

 From 2009 to 2013, Amazon continued its incremental improvements in logistics and delivery services through acquisitions like KEVA robotics(2012).